dingherself/130/resources/how-to-get-to-our-classroom.md

 order: 5
 ---

-# How to get to our classroom
+# How to Get to Our Classroom

 Harvill 305 is a bit tricky to find.
 It’s easiest to use either the elevator/staircase located at the center the building (enter from the southwestern corner/plaza from 2nd St/Olive Rd) or the external staircase on the south side (facing 2nd St).